Meat Workshop Proceedings 2012

 Levi Muhl, Meat Compliance Officer from the Minnesota Department of Agriculture (MDA) Dairy and Food Inspection Division, presented information and answered questions about meat sales regulations.
 He provided a good overview of the basics and laid to rest some common misunderstandings.
 We only allowed an hour and 20 minutes for the regulatory presentation, though, and meat sales regulations are very complex.
 We could have spent three days on the topic.

-Farmers with questions about meat sales regulations are encouraged to read the MDA fact sheets found near the bottom of the Meat, Poultry, and Egg Inspection web page.
-Further questions about regulations should be directed to the MDA’s Dairy and Meat Inspection Program: 651-201-6027.
+Farmers with questions about meat sales regulations are encouraged to read the fact sheets on MISA's Meat & Poultry web page.
+Further questions about regulations should be directed to the MDA’s Dairy and Meat Inspection Program: 651-201-6300.
 Also see, below, the clarification on "Slaughter of Livestock for Custom-Exempt Processing."

 MISA would like to especially thank our panelists who did a wonderful job, and made us regret exceedingly the limited time we had to take audience questions.